Darsh220/darsh_2025/navigation/about.md

 My life so far
 Here are all the things that I have done before coming here and what I did in those places.

-<p class="p1"></p>India
+<p class="p1">India  </p >

  - I have lived here for around 7 months and I started the foundation of my education here
- - I developed my love for Badminton and Soccer and learnt the necessary skills needed to succeed. </p >
+ - I developed my love for Badminton and Soccer and learnt the necessary skills needed to succeed.

-<p class="p2">Singapore
+<p class="p2">Singapore </p >

  - I have lived here for the majority of my life and have grown up with many different and cool people.
  - I have also developed my badminton skills and have grown to a significant level and most of my school education was also done here and it is my favorite place to visit right after Europe
- - The food in singapore is TOP TIER!!! and is very very popular and this was also the best part of my life in singapore. </p>
+ - The food in singapore is TOP TIER!!! and is very very popular and this was also the best part of my life in singapore.

-<p class="p3">California
+<p class="p3">California </p >

  - I have just recently moved to here and I love the weather as it is sunny and pleasant almost all year round.
  - I really like the people I met and enjoy the vast amount of opportunities here.
- - I also became an advanced level badminton player and was able to culminate my skills here. </p>
+ - I also became an advanced level badminton player and was able to culminate my skills here.